How To Make a Beautiful Ciabatta (Bread Machine) +Video

 Recipe Inspiration

-In one of the first episodes, Paul Hollywood picked Ciabatta as the “Baker’s Challenge.”
-When questioned about his choice, he told Mary Berry, “because it is so hard.”
+In one of the first episodes of the British Baking Show, Paul Hollywood picked Ciabatta as the “Baker’s Challenge.”
+When questioned about his choice, he told Mary Berry, “Because it is so hard.”
+That was a challenge I couldn’t resist.

 The Secret To “Almost-No-Hands Shaping”